The

 buildings. (plate 2)

-themselves were similar in construction, having a
+The courts themselves were similar in construction,

-the walls on the East and west.
+with the walls on the East and west.

 At